mostafavilabuw/SAGEnet/README.md

 - Gene index
 - Sample index

-Note that these outputs (ex, sequence length, how to return personal expression) are customisable, see `SAGEnet/data.py` documentation for details.
+Note that these outputs (for example, sequence length, how to return personal expression) are customisable, see `SAGEnet/data.py` documentation for details.
 There should be no lag time when iterating through the PersonalGenomeDataset.

 For more examples, see the READMEs in each directory.